How to grow garlic chives in the garden. We discuss how where and when to grow garlic chive plants from seed.

 Ideal Location for growing Garlic Chives

-Garlic Chives prefer a sunny location in a rich, moist, but well-drained soil.
-They are also quite capable of growing in less than favorable conditions which make them an easy herb to add to the culinary herb garden.
+Garlic Chives prefer a sunny location in rich, moist, but well-drained soil.
+They are also quite capable of growing in less than favorable conditions which makes them an easy herb to add to the culinary herb garden.

-It is wise to re-divide one’s garlic chives every few years, to keep the plant healthy and prevent over crowding.
-Division can be done almost anytime, but is probably best done in the fall or early spring.
+It is wise to re-divide one’s garlic chives every few years, to keep the plant healthy and prevent overcrowding.
+Division can be done almost anytime but is probably best done in the fall or early spring.

 Water your chives on a regular schedule, especially during the dry months.
-Garlic chives thrive in moist soil, but don’t overdo it so the ground becomes waterlogged.
+Garlic chives thrive in moist soil but don’t overdo it so the ground becomes waterlogged.

-Cooking with Garlic Chives
+Cooking With Garlic Chives

 The garlic chive plant is sometimes called Chinese Chives since they are frequently used in Asian cooking.
 Many restaurants will add freshly cut garlic chives to stir fry dishes just before serving.

-Pink flowers appear on the common Chives where the Garlic chives have white flowers.
+Pink flowers appear on the common Chives where Garlic chives have white flowers.
 They are both edible and can be used to garnish salads.

 You can cut them into short lengths and blanch them, then add to pork or poultry dishes.
 Blanching will soften the flavors.
-Garlic chives are used in spring rolls or added at the end of cooking to stir-fried beef, shrimp or vegetables.
+Garlic chives are used in spring rolls or added at the end of cooking to stir-fried beef, shrimp, or vegetables.

 Harvesting Garlic Chives

 Garlic chives need to be harvested often.
-You can treat them like ordinary chives, pinching off any flower buds that appear, or you can let it flower in the autumn, as the buds and flowers are as edible as the leaves.
+You can treat them like ordinary chives, pinching off any flower buds that appear, or you can let them flower in the autumn, as the buds and flowers are as edible as the leaves.

 Preserving Garlic Chives

 For longer storage, chop them and mix with a little water, then freeze in ice cube trays.
 They can be added to vinegar and oils to bring out the light garlic flavor.

 Garlic Chives Uses in Herbal Medicine and Health Benefits

 Garlic Chives have been used in traditional folk medicine to treat intestinal parasites and to boost the immune system.
 Another common use is to stimulate digestion.
 The allicin in the chive plant helps to reduce blood pressure and treat anemia.

 Popular in Chinese cooking, garlic chives are also referred to as Chinese chives.
 They are an easy to grow perennial adapting to many soil types and conditions.